 The AMA launched the Truth in Advertising campaign, which has been enacted in over 20 states, informing the public about who is and is not a physician.
-The campaign is designed to ensure health care providers clearly and honestly state their level of training, education and licensing.
+The campaign is designed to ensure patients clearly understand who is providing their health care.

 Distributed educational wheels

-The AMA has distributed 1,000s of “Education Matters” wheels, to legislators and regulators across the country, that compare the education and training of physicians and nonphysicians.
+The AMA has distributed thousands of “Education Matters” wheels, to legislators and regulators across the country, that compare the education and training of physicians and nonphysicians.

 Elimination of the APRN multistate licensure compact

 After convening states and specialties, the AMA eliminated the 2015 Advanced Practice Registered Nurse Multistate (APRN) Licensure Compact by defeating every proposed state bill over the last two years.
 Unlike other health care professional Compacts, the APRN Compact would have circumvented state scope of practice laws.